KJSDR/wowtodo/README.md

 ## Installation

-1. Extract the files into your World of Warcraft `AddOns` folder, typically located at:
+1. Extract the files into your World of Warcraft `AddOns` folder.
 2. Launch World of Warcraft and enable the ToDo List Addon in the AddOns menu.

 ## Usage